thindil/steamsky/bin/doc/MODDING.md

   are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).
 * `name` attribute: Name of item displayed in various places (cargo info, crafting, etc.).
 The maximum length is 64 characters.
 * Attribute `weight`: Weight of one item in kilograms
-* Attribute `type`: Item type of item (from *game.dat* file, entry *ItemsTypes*)
+* Attribute `type`: Item type of item (from *game.dat* file, entry *ItemsTypes*).
+The maximum length is 64 characters.
 * Attribute `showtype`: optional attribute.
 If you want to show item type in game (for example in cargo or in trade screen) different from item type from *game.dat* file, you can set this parameter to any text value.